102.4. Retrieve job by URL#

 del query, job_url, retrieved_job, retrieved_results

 In the Job Monitor, click on the "information" icon in the top row (most recent job) - it is the letter "i" in a circle.
-The following pop-up will appear, and the job URL is at the bottom.
+The following pop-up will appear, and the job URL is under the "Extra Information".

 Uncomment the lines and execute the cell to retrieve the results.